Adult stem cell—See somatic stem cell.

 Embryoid bodies—Rounded collections of cells that arise when embryonic stem cells are cultured in suspension.
-Embryoid bodies contain cell types derived from all 3 germ layers.
+Embryoid bodies contain cell types derived from all three germ layers.

 Embryonic germ cells—Pluripotent stem cells that are derived from early germ cells (those that would become sperm and eggs).
-Embryonic germ cells (EG cells) are thought to have properties similar to embryonic stem cells.
+Embryonic germ cells are thought to have properties similar to embryonic stem cells.

 Embryonic stem cells—Primitive (undifferentiated) cells that are derived from preimplantation-stage embryos, are capable of dividing without differentiating for a prolonged period in culture, and are known to develop into cells and tissues of the three primary germ layers.

 Embryonic stem cell line—Embryonic stem cells, which have been cultured under in vitro conditions that allow proliferation without differentiation for months to years.

 Endoderm—The innermost layer of the cells derived from the inner cell mass of the blastocyst; it gives rise to lungs, other respiratory structures, and digestive organs, or generally "the gut."

 Enucleated—Having had its nucleus removed.

 Epigenetic—The process by which regulatory proteins can turn genes on or off in a way that can be passed on during cell division.